raven-ie/cleancodequake2/trunk/zlib/projects/visualc6/README.txt

 For conditions of distribution and use, see copyright notice in zlib.h.

-This project builds the zlib binaries as follows:
+me project builds the zlib binaries as follows:

 * Win32_DLL_Release\zlib1.dll       DLL build
 * Win32_DLL_Debug\zlib1d.dll        DLL build (debug version)